-Music is food for the soul, but for someone with an autism spectrum disorder (ASD), attention deficit hyperactivity disorder (ADHD), or another learning disability, it can be so much more.
+Music is food for the soul, but for someone with an autism spectrum disorder (ASD) or other forms of learning disabilities, it can be so much more.
 With over 5 million children struggling with some form of learning disability,1 and countless others living with autism spectrum disorders that impact their social skills, there is a need to look beyond medication.
 Therapy that leverages the power of music shows promise, with studies revealing its ability to heal and support skill building in children and teens with developmental disorders.
 If you’ve dismissed it as much ado about nothing, here’s why music therapy is worth a second look.

 What Is Music Therapy?

 A growing number of families across the United States are opening up to the benefits music therapy can have for young children and even teens.
-Sessions will typically involve free or structured improvisation, some element of performance of songs/music and activities around this, composition of instrumental music or songs, and listening experiences.2
+Sessions will typically involve free or structured improvisation, some element of a performance of songs/music and activities around this, a composition of instrumental music or songs, and listening experiences.3

 Who Can Help?

 Imparting music therapy takes special training and a unique set of skills.
 So, always go to a board certified therapist.
 As the American Music Therapy Association explains, this requires the person to complete, at the very least, a bachelor’s degree in music therapy.
 In addition, they should also have had at least 1200 hours of clinical training.12

 Music therapy is improvisational and involves the teacher working with the students to recognize what each of them responds to, as opposed to looking at the condition as one that needs to be cured through a prescription.
 For instance, if a child is bobbing back and forth, instead of asking him to sit still the teacher will consider the movement a steady beat and work with him.13